Skip to content Exit mobile menu

 What time do I need to arrive?

 We recommend arriving at least an hour and a half before your ceremony begins.
-This is so you have time to collect your gown, have your photo taken and be seated before the ceremony begins.
+This is so you have time to collect your namecard, your gown, have your photo taken and be seated before the ceremony begins.
 You should be seated at least 15 minutes before the ceremony start time.

-Please remember that there are up to 300 fellow students graduating with you, who are also sticking to the same time frame, so earlier is always better than later!
+Please remember that there are up to 100 fellow students graduating with you, who are also sticking to the same time frame, so earlier is always better than later!

-The ticket registration desk will be open from 8.00am.
+The ticket registration desk will be open from 7.30am.

 How long are the ceremonies?

-Please bring a bottle of water with you as this is not available once inside, and it can get very warm when graduands are wearing their gowns.
-Please note that whilst water is encouraged, food is not allowed in the Cathedral.
-Any graduands or guests that leave the Cathedral will not be allowed re-entry, and leaving during the ceremony is highly discouraged.
+Please bring a bottle of water with you as this is not available once inside, and it can get very warm when graduands are wearing their gowns (filling stations will be available in the Refectory, please check our Graduation Map).
+Please note that whilst water is encouraged, food is not allowed in the Chapel.

 Registration and tickets